-Review your pilot's logbook, assessing the 12 months from the expiry date of the class rating as endorsed in the Certificate of Revalidation in the licence.
+Review your pilot's logbook, assessing the 12 or 24 months depending on the licence you hold, from the expiry date of the class rating as endorsed in the Certificate of Revalidation in the licence.

 Work out how many flight hours you have (PIC, PIC U/S or PUT), and when you last flew with an Instructor for a refresher flight (or those with a Skill Test, Proficiency Check or Assessment of Competence).